postlight/trimmings/docs/guide.md

 ---
 layout: default
-title: Developing websites for Trim
+title: Developing websites for Trimmings
 ---
-It's natural to attempt a comparison of Trim with web development frameworks like React.
+It's natural to attempt a comparison of Trimmings with web development frameworks like React.
 But there's a big difference: React and Vue and Angular and other modern client-side Javascript libraries are designed to encapsulate render logic as well as interactions—you start with nothing, you write some Javascript, you end up with a website.
-Trim is meant to be added only after your website is serving HTML in order to eliminate the friction in a full-page-load-oriented user experience.
+Trimmings is meant to be added only after your website is serving HTML in order to eliminate the friction in a full-page-load-oriented user experience.

 You can get here in many different ways: using Express, or Rails, or Wordpress, or Serverless, or countless other frameworks, or no framework at all.
-Once you've decided how you're going to be serving up all that HTML, this guide will help you design a reliable website that can take full advantage of Trim.
+Once you've decided how you're going to be serving up all that HTML, this guide will help you design a reliable website that can take full advantage of Trimmings.

 ## Each thing has one URL